anuragsri01/Flight_delay_trace/README.md

-# Flight_delay_trace
+# Flight_delay_api
-An API to trace the delay of Flights using Machine Learning Model.
+An API to predict the delay of flights for more than 5 minutes or not using Machine Learning.